tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 promises that have been registered via previous transaction.
 To summarise, a voting round go through the following steps, in
 order:

-1. Check for scheduled transaction completeness, as for any round
+1. Check for scheduled transaction completeness, as for any round.
-2. Ask every player, one by one, to vote
+2. Ask every player, one by one, to cast one vote.
-3. Validate vote according to the rules and to the history of transactions
+3. Validate the vote according to the rules.
-4. Either accept the vote, of qualify voting player as a cheater if the vote was not valid
+4. Either accept the vote, of qualify voting player as a cheater if the vote was not valid.
-5. Ask next player and go 3. and 4. again until all players have voted
+5. Do 3. and 4. again for the next player, until we went through all of them.
 6. Publicly disclose the new number of votes that every player received and their new score.
-7. Allow the current player to play
+7. Go to next round (as per [][roundsdef])

 ### Cheaters death and resources owed